CONFIDE: Contextual Finite Differences Modelling of PDEs

 Many scientific fields use the language of Partial Differential Equations (PDEs; \citealp{evans2010partial}) to describe the physical laws governing observed natural phenomena with spatio-temporal dynamics.
 Typically, a PDE system is derived from first principles and a mechanistic understanding of the problem after experimentation and data collection by domain experts of the field.
 Well-known examples for such systems include Navier-Stokes and Burgers' equations in fluid dynamics, Maxwell's equations for electromagnetic theory, and Schr\"{o}dinger's equations for quantum mechanics.
 Solving a PDE model could provide users with crucial information on how a signal evolves over time and space, and could be used for both prediction and control tasks.

-While creating PDE-based models holds great value, it is still a difficult task in many cases.
-For many complex real-world phenomena, we might only know some of the dynamics of the system.
-For example, an expert might tell us that a heat equation PDE has a specific functional form but we do not know the values of the diffusion and drift coefficient functions.
-We focus mainly on this case.
+Creating PDE-based models holds great value, but it is a difficult task in many cases.
+For some complex real-world phenomena, only some part of the systems dynamics is known, such as its structure, or functional form.
+For example, an expert might tell us that a signal obeys the dynamics of a heat equation, without specifying the diffusion and drift coefficient functions.
+We focus mainly on this case, as explained in detail below.

 The current process of solving PDEs over space and time is by using numerical differentiation and integration schemes.
 However, numerical methods may require significant computational resources, making the PDE solving task feasible only for low-complexity problems, e.g., a small number of equations.
 An alternative common approach is finding simplified models that are based on certain assumptions and can roughly describe the problem's dynamics.
 A known example for such a model are the Reynolds-averaged Navier-Stokes equations \cite{reynolds1995dynamical}.
 Building simplified models is considered a highly non-trivial task that requires special expertise, and might still not represent the phenomenon to a satisfactory accuracy.